-In Parcel 1 one transformer, outside and east of Building 181 contains PCB concentrations above the DHS regulated concentration (5 ppm).
-In addition, two transformers located in a manhole outside Building 23 have not been tested and are therefore assumed to contain at least 500 ppm PCBs per 40 CFR 761.
-One former transformer (removed 6/10/98 from Building 26) was also located within Parcel 1.
-Table 7 presents a summary of the Parcel 1 buildings with items, their sample dates, and the concentrations of detected PCBs above the DHS regulated concentration.
-Because no leak of these active units has been observed during inspections, they are unlikely to have impacted the environment.
-Quarterly inspections are recorded on field sheets, kept electronically on a database, and reported annually in the PCB Annual Document Log.
+One capacitor with PCB concentrations above the DTSC regulated concentration is present in Parcel 2; one other transformer with PCB concentrations exceeding the threshold was reportedly removed from the parcel in 1999.
+Table 7 presents a summary of the Parcel 2 buildings with PCB containing items, their sample dates, and the concentrations of detected PCBs above the DTSC regulated concentration.
+Plate 2B identifies the locations of the buildings.
+Quarterly inspections are recorded on Field Sheets kept electronically on a database and reported annually in the PCB Annual Log.
 A visual survey was not conducted as part of this report.
-Any buildings with fluorescent lights may contain PCB light ballast(s).
+Any buildings with fluorescent lights may contain PCB light ballasts.
 These must be removed and disposed of properly prior to demolition.